caterinasworld/webdev-lab-notebook/06-javascript/_instructions-javascript.md

 ## <a id="ex02"></a> Exercise 02 - Arrays

-Use the function expression `forEachPokemon` to return the list of Pokémons with their number and types in the format shown.
+Use the function expression `forEachPokemon` to return the list of Pokémons with their number and type(s) in the format shown.
 Use the array method `forEach()` and string interpolation to create the output.
 The output should be formatted as shown below.

 ```javascript
 console.log(forEachPokemon());